 - ‘Flash‘ is credited as writer share 100% to Brian Harold May

-- the person who writes the music gets 40%,
+- The composer of the music gets 40%,

-- the person who contributes the guitar solo gets 10%,
+- The guitarist who contributes the solo gets 10%,

 How you divide a song is entirely up to you and your band mates, producers & contributors.

 The exception to this is if you use a sample in your song.
 In this situation you need to approach the song’s publisher and negotiate

 - whether you can use the sample and

 - how much of the song share the publisher wants.

 It’s fair to say that how a band splits publishing can be a source of friction.
 Not in the band’s early days, of course.
 When a band is starting out and everyone is wide eyed innocent and determined to take on the world.
 Discussing song share’s is the last thing on anyone’s mind.